 In a food processor, add the silken tofu and pulse until smooth.
 Add the corn syrup mixture and pulse again until everything is combined.
 Add the pecans (reserving about 20 - 50 for the top**) and use a spatula to stir them into the filling.
 Arrange the reserved pecans on top of the pie.

 Place a cookie sheet on the bottom rack of your oven and place your pie on the cookie sheet.
 Bake for about one hour, until the edges of the pie are set.
 The center might still be a little jiggly.
 That's alright.
 Remove from the oven and allow to cool before serving.

 Serve with Vegan Whipped Cream.
 Forks are nice too, but optional.

-* Toast pecans by placing them on a baking sheet and baking for around 5-8 minutes.
+* Toast pecans by placing them on a baking sheet and bake them in your heated oven (at 350F) for around 5-8 minutes.
 Be careful not to burn them. ** For the photo above I used about 50 pecans for the top of the pie.
 However, you may choose different patterns to adorn the top of your pie, therefore requiring fewer pecans.

 On the tofu.
 I use extra firm silken tofu, but I know that's not always easy to find (see the comments for more on this), so you can use any form of silken tofu in this recipe.
 In fact, you might also be able to use a soft regular tofu.
 To learn more about tofu and the different styles, see my post on Tofu Buying Guide.